dowlinglab/HFC-FFO/README.md

 ### VLE Optimization

-To run vapor-liquid-equilbrium iterations, follow the following steps:
+To run vapor-liquid-equilibrium iterations, follow the following steps:
 1. Use analysis/csv/rXX-vle-iter1-params.csv to initialize files for simulation use
    ```
      cd HFC-FFO/rXX/run/rXX-vle-iter1/